 Applicant's Response: "The proposed change will not create a drainage problem.
-According to conversations with the current owner, George Ronald and his parents, the previous land owners, and 34 years of observances myself, Ronald Siegrist, the neighbor at 490 Hauser, there is a considerable "natural drainage slope" to the land beginning with the NW portion of 490 Hauser and has flowed naturally across 501 Hauser toward the SE section of 500 Hauser Lane and into Hatchett Creek.
-Doug Arnall (first postmaster for City), and Betty Arnall-Hauser (former City Historian), descendant of George Hauser informed me, Ronald Siegrist of this fact in 1981 when I bought the adjoining property.
-George Ronald, and his mother Betty Hauser, were born and raised on the 501 property.
-There will be, however, compliance with any and all appropriate permits required by the City or with "SWIFTMUD" which will be applicable in the future planning and development stage."
+There is a considerable "natural drainage slope" to the land beginning with the NW portion of 490 Hauser and has flowed naturally toward the SE section of 500 Hauser Lane and into Hatchett Creek; ever since I began residing on the properties in 1981 and long before that, according to conversations with the previous land owners, my neighbors for decades, Doug Arnall (first postmaster for City), and Betty Arnall-Hauser (former City Historian), and their son and current resident at 501 Hauser Lane, living descendant of George Hauser.
+George Ronald, as his mother Betty Hauser, was born and raised on the property.
+Any and all appropriate permits required by the City or with "SWIFTMUD" will be applicable in the future planning and development stage."

-Staff Comment: A zoning change does not create a drainage problem.
+Staff Comment: A zoning map amendment does not create a drainage problem.
 Applicable stormwater management design and permits will be required prior to the development of the subject property.